lm2612/Tutorials/README.md

 This github repoitory contains code for Introduction to Supervised Learning and Introduction to Deep Learning courses.
 You can run the notebooks on Google colab.
 All code is in python and all neural networks are built in pytorch.

+## Set up instructions
+You will need to either login or sign up to a Google account to open and run notebooks on [Google colab](https://colab.research.google.com/).

 ## Introduction to Supervised Learning
 ### Part 1: Regression
-We will use the California house price dataset.
+We will use the [California house price dataset](https://www.kaggle.com/datasets/camnugent/california-housing-prices)

 #### Tutorial
 Use python packages to predict house prices starting with linear regression with one input feature, then adding more terms (polynomial regression), adding more variables (multivariate linear regression) and even regularisation.